Shocking Amounts Of Sugar

 For the purpose to help you take action right now with hidden sugars, I address how you can substitute these hidden sugars and eat a healthier meal starting today.
 The rest of the questions that need to be answered can found by clicking here and visiting The Rich Solution podcast and listening to the episode at your leisure.

 One of the worst places for hidden added sugars is in condiments.
 Are you like so many of Americans who consume too many added sugars from things like dressings, pasta sauces, juices or smoothies?
-I would like to suggest you try and easy action that only takes a few minutes and ingredients.
+I would like to suggest you try an easy action that only takes a few minutes and ingredients.
 Start today to make your own fresh and natural salad dressing.
 There are many nutritional benefits to boot.
 I bet you didn’t know that by eating your salad with a healthy fat, it will enable you to absorb all the fat-soluble nutrients that are in the different veggies in your salad.
 Making your own salad dressings is easy, healthy, and has less sugar than commercial varieties.
-Additionally, you can customize to your liking.
+Additionally, you can customize it to your liking.
 Click here to get your complimentary salad dressing recipe.
 No email address needed.
 Enjoy!